 South Larremore Ranch

 Also on the ranch are some very interesting gravel mounds poking up through the dirt which contain agate, including moss agates, fortification agates, and plume agates; petrified wood, some of which is completely agatized in beautiful colors; jasper in all colors of red from orange to purple, along with yellow, orange, and green; and flint and/or chert in nodules of different colors.
 There are also some shell fossils, and some interesting things I call “Terlingua Nodules” that appear to be at least partly agatized on the outside, and often are filled with calciferous mud on the inside.
-The cost for this ranch is $40 per person if I take you out, and $50 per person if the owners take you out.
-This is payable in cash or by check.
+The cost for this ranch is $50 per person if I take you out, This is payable in cash or by check.
 Credit cards are not accepted.